Military in Greenland

+The defense of Greenland is the responsibility of the Kingdom of Denmark; the government of Greenland does not have control of military or foreign affairs.
+The Joint Arctic Command is the Danish military branch responsible for Greenland.
+The Danish military has personnel based at several locations in Greenland and patrols its waters and skies.
+As Denmark is a member of NATO, Greenland is within its area of responsibility, meaning that its member states must respond to any attack on Greenland.
+There are regular Danish–NATO military exercises in Greenlandic waters.

+During World War II, the United States invoked its Monroe Doctrine and occupied Greenland to prevent use by Nazi Germany following the German occupation of Denmark.
+The United States Army's Greenland Base Command remained in Greenland after the war.
+In 1948, Denmark abandoned attempts to persuade the US to leave.
+The following year, both countries became NATO members.
+A 1951 treaty gave the US a significant role in Greenland's defense and allowed it to keep its three main military bases—Thule, Narsarsuaq and Sondrestrom—and to establish new bases or "defense areas" if deemed necessary by NATO.
+Since the agreement, the US has shut all of its military bases in Greenland except for the former Thule Air Base, now Pituffik Space Base.

 The most important part of Greenland's defensive territory remains the 12 maritime zones.
 In the 21st century there has been a significant increase in challenges.

 History

 Danish military history on Greenland has its origins in the early 18th century.
-In 1721 Hans Egede, a Danish-Norwegian missionary, first colonised the region.
+In 1721 Hans Egede, a Dano-Norwegian missionary, first colonised the region.
 Soldiers were stationed on Greenland to protect the Danish colony from looting, especially against foreign whalers.
 Denmark and Norway split a century later in 1814, leaving Greenland under complete Danish rule.

 In 1932, the Navy Flyvevæsen (Naval Air Force) made its first appearance.
-The Air Force contributed aerial photography to the Geodætisk Institute, a cartographic institute under the Ministry of Defence.
+The Air Force contributed aerial photography to the Geodætisk Institut, a cartographic institute under the Ministry of Defence.
 All military work was carried out during the summer months, from May to September, after which the ships were transferred to Iceland or Denmark during the winter months.

 The Danish Navy was actively involved in exploring Greenland through expeditions until the beginning of the Second World War.
 The armed forces were also responsible for surveying and cartography.
 Greenland took its first step towards independence in 1953 when representation in the Danish Parliament was gained.
 According to the Danish Constitution, "The Folketing shall consist of one assembly of not more than one hundred and seventy-nine Members of whom two Members shall be elected in the Faroe Islands and two Members in Greenland."